 12 While there is a need and/or a place for different formats of document storage/retention (paper, audio tape, video tape, micro-fiche, computer disk), the space required for records storage quickly tilts the equation in favor of electronic methods to the maximum extent possible.
 The vast majority of documents can be transferred electronically (if created electronically) or scanned into a digital format (if created on paper) and stored on external hard drives, firewalls, servers, tape drives, CDs or DVDs.
 While this method/process is not free, it can be relatively inexpensive and quite possibly save the district money in the long run when stored records are needed.
 Consult with your district's technology person to devise the system that will best meet your district's needs, but here are a few points to consider.
 1) When scanning, store the documents as PDFs which uses little memory space.
 If you do the scanning in an Optical Character Recognition (OCR) format, the final documents can be stored in a data base and searched which can save you many hours and much frustration when you need to retrieve something (which is, after all, the reason for the storage).
 2) Make multiple copies of the stored documents on separate external storage devices and store the duplicate devices at separate locations to ensure the survival of at least one copy if there is a fire or natural disaster that destroys one of the storage sites.
 This should be included as part of the district's Disaster Recovery Plan.
 3) It is important to remember that technology gets old and obsolete.
 This necessitates that you establish a schedule or a trigger for the updating of the stored data/documents that are to be retained for more than 10 years.
-For example, 5" floppies are nearly extinct.
-If you had stored any such floppies, it would be necessary to convert them to a more modern storage device.
+For example, CDs and external hard drives are being replaced with storage servers or cloud-based storage.
 In short, you need to include file format update/upgrades as part of your district's technology plans.

-Cross References: Policy 3.19-LICENSED PERSONNEL EMPLOYMENT Policy 8.13-CLASSIFIED EMPLOYMENT
+Cross References: 1.22-RECORDING OF BOARD MEETINGS Policy 3.19-LICENSED PERSONNEL EMPLOYMENT 4.48-VIDEO SURVEILLANCE AND OTHER STUDENT MONITORING Policy 7.16-INFORMATION TECHNOLOGY SECURITY Policy 8.13-CLASSIFIED EMPLOYMENT

-Legal References: A.C.A. § 5-1-109(c)(2), (g) A.C.A. § 6-13-619 A.C.A. § 6-17-104 A.C.A. § 6-17-2301 A.C.A. § 6-18-901 A.C.A. § 6-24-102(8)(15) A.C.A. § 6-24-105(d) A.C.A. § 6-24-106(c)(6) A.C.A. § 6-24-107(c) A.C.A. § 6-24-115 A.C.A. § 21-3-302, 303 ADE Rules Governing Ethical Guidelines and Prohibitions for Educational Administrators, Employees, Board Members, and Other Parties ADE rules Governing the Arkansas Educational Support and Accountability Act 26 C.F.R. § 31.6001-1 34 C.F.R. § 99.2 Federal Rules of Civil Procedure Numbers 16, 26, 33, 34, 37, and 45
+Legal References: A.C.A. § 5-1-102 A.C.A. § 5-1-109(c)(2), (g) A.C.A. § 6-13-619 A.C.A. § 6-17-104 A.C.A. § 6-17-2301 A.C.A. § 6-18-901 A.C.A. § 6-24-102(8)(15) A.C.A. § 6-24-105(d) A.C.A. § 6-24-106(c)(6) A.C.A. § 6-24-107(c) A.C.A. § 6-24-115 A.C.A. § 21-3-302, 303 A.C.A. § 25-19-106 DESE Rules Governing Ethical Guidelines and Prohibitions for Educational Administrators, Employees, Board Members, and Other Parties DESE Rules Governing the Arkansas Educational Support and Accountability Act 26 C.F.R. § 31.6001-1 34 C.F.R. § 99.2 Federal Rules of Civil Procedure Numbers 16, 26, 33, 34, 37, and 45